 - Be abusive toward their romantic partners, spouses or children as adults

 Kids who witness the repeated bullying or cyberbullying of peers are more likely to:

 - Experience depression, anxiety and other mental health problems

 - Miss or skip school

-- Focus on the facts.
-Ask your child questions to understand the bullying behavior — when and where it happened, how long it has been going on, and what your child has done to deal with it.
+Focus on facts.
+Ask your child questions to better understand the cyberbullying incident or incidents, when it started, how long it’s been going on and how your child has responded to this point.

 For more information

-CHOP’s Violence Prevention Initiative has created a set of helpful fact sheets for parents and kids on preventing and dealing with bullying:
+CHOP’s Center for Violence Prevention has created a series of education fact sheets for families, youth and educators including:

 Subscribe to Health Tip of the Week e-newsletter